jamesfbush/cs340_38_cycles/README.md

-# Database-Project
+# CS340  Database-Project
-Oregon State CS 340 Project by James Bush and Rachel Thomas
+Oregon State CS 340 Project by James Bush and Rachel Thomas.
+Web-based UI implements a database administration page for a retail operation.
+Built in Flask, Python, and MySQL without use of ORM libraries like SQLAlchemy.

 # Dependencies
 All needed dependencies are included in `requirements.txt`